Events: Family-Friendly

 HOW TO REGISTER

-The event, “Native Plants of Hidden Valley,” will take place on Saturday, May 11 at 10am at LancasterHistory.
-Tickets are $5/Adult (18+) and $3/Child.
+The event, “Creeks & Critters” will take place on Saturday, June 7 at 10am at LancasterHistory.
+The event is open to the public.
+Tickets are $10/Adults and $5/Children (17 & Under).
 Friends of the Tanger Arboretum members receive complimentary admission, but should still register for the program.
 Tickets may be purchased online or by calling (717) 392-4633.
-Advance tickets recommended as the program has limited capacity.
+Advance tickets recommended as walk-in tickets are not guaranteed.

 The Friends of the Tanger Arboretum is a member of the American Horticultural Society Reciprocal Admission Program.
 AHS Reciprocal Admission Program members may register for tickets in advance and must show a valid membership card upon checking in.
 AHS Members should contact Emily Miller, emily.miller@lancasterhistory.org, with any questions or to register for tickets in advance.